-Dr. Ellen Johnson Mosley is the Visiting Assistant Professor of Music/Flute at Morehead State University and owner of the Mosley Flute Studio.
-Throughout the year Ellen performs across the United States with ensembles including the Delano Chamber Orchestra, Salina Symphony, Tornado Alley Flutes, Traverso Colore Baroque, and the Jack Korbel Confluence.
+Dr. Ellen Johnson Mosley is the Visiting Assistant Professor of Music - Flute at Morehead State University and Principal Flutist in the Cave Run Symphony.
+Throughout the year Ellen performs across the United States with ensembles including the Baird Winds, Delano Chamber Orchestra, Salina Symphony, Tornado Alley Flutes, Traverso Colore Baroque, and the Jack Korbel Confluence.
 Schools that have welcomed her as a Guest Artist/Clinician include Emporia State University, Stephen F. Austin State University, Kansas State University, and the University of Texas at Austin.
 She regularly performs and presents workshops at College Music Society Conferences, the Florida Flute Convention, and the National Flute Convention.
 Several of her interviews with the National Flute Association's Young Artist Competition Winners have been published in the Flutist Quarterly as well.
 Dr. Mosley previously served on the music faculty at Butler Community College in El Dorado, KS and Concordia University in Austin, TX.
 She holds degrees from Florida State University (D.M.), the University of Texas at Austin (M.M.) and Wichita State University (B.M.).

 Community Engagement and Outreach opportunities have inspired Ellen to serve in a variety of settings.
 She has served as the Manager for the Wichita Symphony Youth Orchestras Program and board member for the Austin Flute Society, George B. Tack Memorial Flute Committee and Delano Chamber Players in Wichita, KS.
 She served as President of the Austin Flute Society (2010-2011) and Chair of the Career and Artistic Development Committee (2011-2016) for the National Flute Association.
 Dr. Mosley founded the Concordia Community Music Academy in Austin, TX and is a recipient of the College Music Society's Community Engagement Seed Grant and the Wichita Community Foundation's Magnify Grant.
 Her work in developing the Summer Flute Ensemble Initiative – a two-week program bringing chamber ensemble opportunities to young flutists - has served as an outreach model for music programs seeking to bridge the gap between higher education and local communities.
 She has also volunteered with non-profit music organizations and collaborated on events benefiting organizations as diverse as Be Kind to Cyclists, HopeArts, Symphony of the Soul, and Wheelchairs for Iraqi Kids.